Welcome to Rio de Janeiro

 Carioca: a native of Rio de Janeiro

-Rio de Janeiro is not only a spot where you can try your foot at samba—this is samba’s birthplace!
+While samba is not a tangible asset, it is one of the greatest symbols of Brazil.
+And it turns out Rio de Janeiro is not only a spot where you can try your foot at samba, but it is samba’s birthplace!

-While this fact comes with a lot big responsibility, rest assured locals won’t disappoint you—the samba bar in Rio are the best in the whole country!
+While this fact comes with a lot of big responsibility, rest assured locals won’t disappoint you—the samba bars in Rio are the best in the whole country!

 Explore Rio de Janeiro